Projections

 Health Check

-- Healthy: No inline errors in window AND async lag below thresholds
+| Healthy | No inline errors in the configured window AND async lag below degraded threshold |

-- Degraded: Inline error within last 5 minutes, or lag > 100 events
+| Degraded | Inline projection error within the last 5 minutes (configurable), or async lag > 100 events |

-- Unhealthy: Async projection lag > 1000 events
+| Unhealthy | Async projection lag > 1000 events |

 Gotchas